 Seward Johnson: The Retrospective

 Grounds For Sculpture’s largest exhibition to date, Seward Johnson: The Retrospective, opened to the public on May 4 and has brought record numbers of guests to the park ever since.
-In May alone, the not-for-profit sculpture park attracted 30,000 visitors—nearly 20 percent of its annual attendance.
+In May 2014, the not-for-profit sculpture park attracted 30,000 visitors—nearly 20 percent of its annual attendance.
 The trend continued as extensive media coverage, ideal weather, and the sheer popularity of Johnson’s work created perfect conditions for this unprecedented visitation.
 To date, there have been nearly 145,000 visitors to the park during this landmark exhibition.

 Johnson, who founded Grounds For Sculpture in 1992 and was inducted into the New Jersey Hall of Fame in 2013, couldn’t be more pleased.
 “When we created the park, we did so with the hope that it would fill people with the emotional sustenance derived from the powerful and restorative connection between art and nature,” he says, “I had no idea how much emotional sustenance I myself would receive from the countless visitors who have encountered the park and my work in it.
 I am truly honored and humbled by the success of my retrospective exhibition.”